-Prior to the start of our Phase 1/2 clinical trial of SAGE-547, we compiled evidence which we believe supports the safety and activity of SAGE-547 for treatment of SRSE.
-Four patients were treated with SAGE-547 by independent centers under emergency-use Investigational New Drug Applications, or INDs.
-Of note, each individual case of SRSE arose from a presumed different underlying etiology, the patients were of varying ages (2 to 28 years of age), and all patients had been placed in a long-duration medically induced coma.
-In each case SAGE-547 was administered with a target steady state exposure similar to that planned for our ongoing Phase 1/2 clinical trial.
-Each of the four patients treated with SAGE-547 achieved resolution of SRSE either during the course of or soon after SAGE-547 treatment.
+We have compiled evidence which we believe supports the safety and activity of SAGE-547 for treatment of SRSE.
+Six patients have been treated with SAGE-547 by independent centers under emergency-use Investigational New Drug Applications, or INDs.
+Of note, each individual case of SRSE arose from a presumed different underlying etiology, the patients were of varying ages (17 months to 28 years of age), and all patients had been placed in a long-duration medically induced coma.
+In each case, SAGE-547 was administered with a target steady state exposure similar to that planned for our ongoing Phase 1/2 clinical trial.
+Five of these patients treated with SAGE-547 achieved resolution of SRSE either during the course of or soon after SAGE-547 treatment.
+The one patient that did not achieve resolution of SRSE during the course of or soon after SAGE-547 treatment had low plasma exposures of SAGE-547.

 On October 30, 2013, we filed an IND for SAGE-547 for the treatment of SRSE with the U.S. Food and Drug Administration, or FDA, and we received notification allowing us to proceed with our Phase 1/2 clinical trial of SAGE-547 on November 27, 2013.
 We commenced our Phase 1/2 clinical trial to study safety, tolerability and efficacy of SAGE-547 in adult patients with SRSE in January 2014.
 This clinical trial is an open-label study in at least ten patients diagnosed with SRSE.
 Currently, there are five active study sites in the United States, and we plan to open up to 15 additional study sites in the United States to achieve full enrollment of this clinical trial.
-As of the date of this prospectus, three patients have been enrolled in this trial and treated with SAGE-547.
-While data collection in these patients is ongoing, all three patients met the key efficacy endpoint, in that each was successfully weaned off his or her anesthetic agent while SAGE-547 was being administered.
-Two patients were subsequently weaned off SAGE-547 without reinstating general anesthesia.
-One of the two went on to be discharged to a rehabilitation facility to continue recovery, the other remains hospitalized to continue to be treated for severe ongoing medical conditions.
-The third patient experienced recurrence of SE requiring restarting general anesthesia upon withdrawal of SAGE-547.
+As of the date of this prospectus, four patients have been enrolled in this trial and treated with SAGE-547.
+While data collection in and data review from these patients is ongoing, all four patients met the key efficacy endpoint, in that each was successfully weaned off his or her anesthetic agent while SAGE-547 was being administered.
+Three of these patients were subsequently weaned off SAGE-547 without reinstating general anesthesia, while one patient experienced recurrence of SE upon withdrawal of SAGE-547 requiring the reinstitution of general anesthesia.
+Of the three patients that have completed the three-week follow-up period, one patient was discharged to a rehabilitation facility to continue recovery, one remained hospitalized to continue to be treated for severe ongoing medical conditions, and one experienced recurrence of SE.
 We believe this data provides preliminary evidence of the pharmacological effect of SAGE-547.
 We plan to report data from this Phase 1/2 clinical trial in the second half of 2014.
 In April 2014, the FDA, granted us orphan drug designation for SAGE-547 as a treatment for SE.